The NEED Act (HR2990): REAL Monetary Reform

 (as envisioned by the majority of founders)

 The subject of how our nation's money should be created has been a major, if heavily resisted and highly propagandized, subject of discussion ever since the colonies discovered that they could issue their own money to the benefit of everyone.
-Each colony, and even private business entities, issued their own notes, or bills of credit, which served as money.
+Each colony, and sometimes even private business entities, issued their own notes, or bills of credit, which served as money.
 The value of these various notes (like that of gold and silver coins) could fluctuate from one year to the next and from one colony to the next, depending on how well the currency in question was managed.
-As a result Britain intervened and for a time banned the colonies from issuing scrip as money.
+Under this pretext Britain (at the behest of the British East India Company) intervened and for a time banned the colonies from issuing scrip as money.

-Despite the currency havoc that existed within and between certain colonies, it must of course be noted that many colonies issued their own currencies with great success, and little or no inflation.
+Despite this, it must of course be noted that many colonies issued their own currencies with great success, and little or no inflation.
+Not only that but these bills of credit helped create general prosperity at levels within the Colonies that were then unknown in Europe.
 Gold, and more predominantly silver was used mostly in international exchange and the values of each could and did fluctuate.
-Profiting from the old "east/west" gold/silver ratio, noted by Stephen Zarlenga in his book , was an important underlying factor in fluctuations in coin and currency valuations.
-In the colonies, the value of silver coin was controlled directly by Britain and indirectly by the international trade merchants.
+Profiting from the old "east/west" gold/silver ratio, noted by Stephen Zarlenga in his book The Lost Science of Money, was an important underlying factor in fluctuations in coin and currency valuations.
+In the colonies, the value of silver coin was controlled by Britain through the international trade merchants of the British East India Company who were given the right to coin Britain's money.
 The relatively common practice of coin clipping also altered the exchange value of circulating metallic coins.
 In addition, coins could be melted down to bullion when stamped valuations of coins went below that of bullion.

-At the time of the Revolutionary War, the Articles of Confederation gave the Continental Congress power to issue U.S. money, but not the power to regulate it as the individual colonies were able to do (when they so chose).
-While the Continental Congress issued Continentals, the colonies also issued their own disparate currencies, the sum total of which was commensurate with that of the Continentals.
-The problem with these individual currencies, unlike the Continentals, is that they were not always accepted by neighboring colonies, and if they were, their stamped valuations were not uniformly honored.
+So it came to pass that at the time of the Revolutionary War, the Articles of Confederation gave the Continental Congress power to issue its own bills of credit, but unfortunately not the power to regulate them as the individual colonies were able to do with their money (when they so chose).
+So while the Continental Congress issued Continentals, the colonies also issued their own disparate currencies, the sum total of which was commensurate with that of the Continentals.
+The problem with these individual currencies, unlike the Continentals, was that they were not always accepted by neighboring colonies, and if they were, their stamped valuations were not uniformly honored.
 Britain added to this monetary chaos by pumping out about one billion dollars worth of counterfeit Continentals, and advertising their availability on broadsides.

 All these factors contributed to a growing lack of faith in all colonial money, which James Madison addressed in his 1779 "Report on Money" in which he correctly asserts that the value of a state (or nation's) money is dependent upon “the credit of the state issuing it,” which is to say the willingness of the state to pay its bills in a timely and honorable fashion.
 Moreover, his discussion of the much maligned Continentals accurately asserts that one key reason for their decline in value had to do with growing distrust of the public credit, caused by “a combination of enemies employing every artifice to disparage [the currency].”

-It was the massive problems created by the "competing currencies" that then existed within the colonies that pointed the way to the need for a sovereign money power that included the ability to "regulate the value" of said currency as was eventually expressed in the Constitution.
+It was the massive problems created by the "competing currencies" that then existed within the colonies that pointed the way to the need for a sovereign money power that included the ability to "regulate the value" of said currency as was eventually expressed in the Constitution (a condition that was presaged by the historical basis laid out by the Mixt Moneys case decision).

-The monetary chaos at the outset of the Revolutionary period was of course known to the Continental Congress, and in 1776 Thomas Jefferson was asked to submit a revised report on the monetary situation of the colonies, then in considerable disarray.
+The monetary chaos caused by the disparate currencies of the colonies at the outset of the Revolutionary period was of course known to the Continental Congress, and in 1776 Thomas Jefferson was asked to submit a revised report on the monetary situation of the colonies, then in considerable disarray.
 That report was tabled until 1782 when Congress asked Robert Morris to submit his own report.
 Uninvited, Jefferson made his own contributions anyway - and many of his ideas were adopted and remain with us today, including the concept that Money is an abstraction and not a "thing".
+This abstract quality resided in the ancient principle that money, once officially fabricated, maintained its value not so much from its substance as from its quantity, and is the reason that Congress was given the authority to create the nation's money and regulate the value thereof.

-Despite majority opposition, the First National Bank was chartered for a period of twenty years, with one of its primary functions being that of creating the nation's currency at interest.
+Despite majority opposition, the First Bank of the United States was chartered for a period of twenty years, with one of its primary functions being that of creating the nation's currency at interest.
 In 1794, John Taylor of Caroline remarked on this problem, in words strikingly similar to McClay's years before: "banking [as originator of the national currency] in its best view is only a fraud whereby labour suffers the imposition of paying interest on the circulating medium."

 During his presidency, Jefferson was forced to watch as dozens of states banks entered the "money" creation business by issuing bank notes with interest attached, which had the effect of unduly expanding the nation's "money" supply.
 His hope was that the states would put the cabash on allowing these banks to issue their notes as currency and begin petitioning Congress to issue Treasury notes.
 But it never happened.